ksiuwr/zosia-site-v2016/README.md

 ERROR: could not find an available, non-overlapping IPv4 address pool among the defaults to assign to the network
 ```

-This error can appear during `docker-compose up` command if you have VPN activated on your system.
+This error can appear during `docker compose up` command if you have VPN activated on your system.
 There has been no solution found yet.
-You have to disconnect from VPN, run `docker-compose up` and
+You have to disconnect from VPN, run `docker compose up` and
 when containers are finally up you may enable your VPN again.

 ---